 What Is Visual Divider

-Visual divider is a layout element that helps to separate pieces of content into clear groups, sections, options or parts.
-This way it helps a designer to organize the page according to the typical patterns of visual perception and make the layout clearer and more digestible for users.
+Visual divider is a layout element that helps to separate pieces of content into clear groups, sections, options, or parts.
+This way, it helps a designer organize the page according to the typical patterns of visual perception and makes the layout clearer and more digestible for users.

 Dividers are also important for usability: in many cases, they create visual containers that look clickable or tappable, which is particularly crucial for mobile interfaces.